Yuka Saso

-Yuka Saso (笹生 優花, Sasō Yūka) (born 20 June 2001) is a Japanese professional golfer.
-Saso was born in the Philippines, competing for them through 2021, having won the first ever gold medal for the Philippines in both women's individual and women's team event in Asian Games golf competitions.
+Yuka Saso (笹生 優花, Sasō Yūka) (born 20 June 2001) is a Filipino and Japanese professional golfer.
+Saso was born in the Philippines, competing for the country through 2021, having won the first ever gold medal for the Philippines in both women's individual and women's team event in Asian Games golf competitions.
 As of 2022, she represents Japan.

 Early life

-Saso was born on 20 June 2001, to a Filipina mother and a Japanese father, hence her Japanese name.
+Saso was born on 20 June 2001, to a Filipina mother and a Japanese father.
 She started training in the sport of golf at the age of eight in 2009.
 She admired Northern Irish golfer Rory McIlroy as a role model and watched video clips of him as a teenager, modeling her game after his style.

 Amateur career

 At the 2017 PSA Annual Awards, Saso received an award for winning the gold medal at the 2016 World Junior Girls Championship as well as leading the Philippines to victory in the team event.
 Saso competed at the 2018 Women's Victorian Open as a part of the 2018 Ladies European Tour and finished at 17th position in the women's individual event.

 With Bianca Pagdanganan and Lois Kaye Go, Saso secured an unexpected historic gold medal at the 2018 Asian Games in the women's team event.
 She also won the women's individual competition, the first Asian Games gold medal for the Philippines in the women's individual event.

 Saso also took part in the 2018 Summer Youth Olympics in Buenos Aires, Argentina where she almost won a medal.
 After the final round of the women's individual competition, two other golfers, Alessia Nobilio of Italy and Emma Spitz of Austria, matched her result of 214 with Kim Grace of Australia winning the gold medal.
 Saso, Nobilio, and Spitz had to take part in a three-way playoff.
 Saso narrowly failed to win a medal with Nobilio winning silver and Spitz bronze.
 Saso also played in the mixed team event pairing with male golfer and compatriot, Carl Jano Corpus.

 Saso did not participate in the Southeast Asian Games, opting to skip the regional games due to conflicting schedule in both the 2017 and 2019 editions.

 Saso is one of the three Filipino golfers who competed at the 2020 Summer Olympics in Tokyo, Japan.
-She finished 9th in the women’s individual event.
+She finished 9th in the women's individual event.